John Sloman, The Economics Network, and Dr. Caroline Elliott, Lancaster University

 W. R. Dunn, ‘Programmed learning news, feedback devices in university lectures’, New University, vol. 3, no. 4 (1969), pp. 21–2.

 John Sloman, The University of the West of England

 I was module leader on the level 1 Economic Principles module at the University of the West of England (UWE) for several years in the 2000s.
 At the time it was a year-long 30-credit module.
 Students on other 30-credit modules on the programme had 2 lectures per week and 1 seminar (in a group of 20) per week.
 There were 240 students on the Economic Principles module, and if class contact were to have followed the pattern of the other modules, this would have meant having 12 weekly seminar groups.
 Total staff hours would have been 14 hours per week.

 The material that would be covered in seminars would be a mix of formal theory (such as constructing models and working through graphical and numerical problems) and the consideration of policy issues, cases and other more open-ended questions where there is room for discussion and debate.

-Workshops have proved very popular with students and a good medium for learning and applying basic economic concepts.
-They consistently score high 'satisfaction' ratings in student questionnaires.
+Workshops proved very popular with students and a good medium for learning and applying basic economic concepts.
+They consistently scored high 'satisfaction' ratings in student questionnaires.
 There are significant economies of scale in such classes and yet virtually nothing is lost by doing the workshop exercises in such classes rather than in groups of 20.
 In fact the gains can be substantial:

 Rather than having a whole hour devoted to a workshop, an alternative is to introduce workshop activity into lectures.
-If lecture hours are increased by 50%, then approximately one-third of each lecture could be devoted to workshop activity, without any reduction in the time for traditional lecturing.
+If lecture hours are increased by 50 per cent, then approximately one-third of each lecture could be devoted to workshop activity, without any reduction in the time for traditional lecturing.
 The mix of lecturing and workshop activity in each lecture hour could make for a very active learning experience for students.